theo-f-marechal/ApplicationOfBigData_projectCreditRisk/README.md

     * **Notebook** : The directory containing the 6 notebooks used for that project
       * **Data_preparation.ipynb** : A notebook which collect the data from application_train.csv come from a [Kaggle contest](.csv and create dataset_prepared.csv
       * **Features_engineering.ipynb** : A notebook that collects the data from dataset_prepared.csv and creates dataset_final.csv
-      * **Model_training.ipynb**: A notebook that splits the data from dataset_final.csv into a test and a training dataset, then used the training dataset to train the 3 models
+      * **Model_training.ipynb**: A notebook that splits the data from dataset_final.csv into a test and a training dataset, then used the training dataset to train the 3 models and test their performances on a validation dataset created with the train_test_split
-      * **Predict.ipynb** : A notebook that imports the trained models and test their performances on the test dataset
+      * **Predict.ipynb** : A notebook that imports the trained models and make some predictions on random data from the dataset_test_final.csv
       * **Mlflow.ipynb** : A notebook used to evaluate the trained models
       * **SHAP.ipynb** : A notebook that uses Shap to graphically explain the trained models
       * **mlruns** : A directory created when using MLflow which contains the runs' logs